keep-network/tbtc-website/src/pages/news/2024-04-15-a-tale-of-two-bugs.md

   - Bitcoin bridge
   - DeFi security
 ---
-## The Impact of Two Bugs Exposed by the FTX Exploit

 As has been reported this week, an address associated with the FTX exploit has been moving funds through a number of cross-chain projects.

 While most of the funds have [gone through Thorchain](https://www.theblock.co/post/255108/thorswap-dex-enters-maintenance-mode-amid-illicit-activity?ref=blog.threshold.network), some of them have been routed through tBTC.
 In the process, two bugs have been exposed.

 Neither bug puts user funds at risk.
 The first was patched and released yesterday, while the second requires community discussion and consensus.

-## The First Bug: A Denial-of-Service Vector
+## The first bug — a denial-of-service vector

 On Saturday, September 30th, an FTX-associated address [requested a redemption](https://etherscan.io/tx/0x0b3796cf79fe87d15dfe9bd038941adc9ccb693694c28bbacba12989d48f0c78?ref=blog.threshold.network) of 76.81431578 BTC.